dsyph3r/symfony2-jobeet/Symfony/README.md

  * Swiftmailer is configured;
  * Annotations for everything are enabled.

 A default bundle, `AcmeDemoBundle`, shows you Symfony2 in action.
-It's only available in the `dev` environment.
-After playing with it, you can remove it by deleting the `src/Acme` directory and removing the routing entry in `app/config/routing_dev.yml`.
+After playing with it, you can remove it by deleting the `src/Acme` directory and removing the routing entry in `app/config/routing.yml`.

-Configure the distribution by editing `app/config/parameters.ini` or by accessing `/web/config.php` in a browser.
+Configure the distribution by editing `app/config/parameters.ini` or by accessing `web/config.php` in a browser.

 A simple controller is configured at `/hello/{name}`.
-Access it via `web/app_dev.php/_demo/hello/Fabien`.
+Access it via `web/app_dev.php/demo/hello/Fabien`.

 If you want to use the CLI, a console application is available at `app/console`.
 Check first that your PHP is correctly configured for the CLI